 I suggest you read the entire book of 1 Samuel to get a sense of the whole story about King Saul and King David.
 Nonetheless, King Saul let the Fear of Man lead him to choose to gratify his own desires, disobey God, and submit to his fears of rejection and opposition from the people.
 How disheartening to be removed from your job, to have your position given to someone else, and to face disapproval from God?

-I am so glad that God has alerted me to this sin that was taking control over me and although I have more surrendering to Him to do and He is leading me to understand the root of the Fear of Man in my life, I am a work in progress and I am learning to fear God and please Him more.
-I am learning to love others as I love myself also because when Fear of Man is more prevalent in my life, the love of God is not.
+I am so glad that God has alerted me to this sin that was taking control over me and although I have more surrendering to Him to do and He is leading me to understand the root of the Fear of Man in my life, I am a work in progress and I am learning to fear God.
+I am learning to please Him more and I am learning to love others as I love myself also because when Fear of Man is more prevalent in my life, the love of God is not.

 To come from under the entangling, consuming Fear of Man: